tu-team/2/doc/emotions/Wheel of emotions/emotional behavior.md

  1. **Aptitude** - the user is confident in interaction benefits: admiration, _trust_, acceptance, boredom, _disgust_, loathing.

 ![Sentic axis](sentic axis Plutchik-wheel.png)

+### Emotions influence on computational processes

+Each emotional state on one axis has similar nature but strength of emotion changes from center to peripherial areas.
+According to assumption above there are 4 methods emotions could influence computational processes in intelligent system.
+Above this each emotional state defines highlight that is memorized during training.
+For example: joy experienced by intelligent system while reading positive feedback from human user for system's solution highlights solution and makes system choose this solution more probably.

 Also according to [Sentic computing: 3.2.2 The Hourglass of Emotions](http://sentic.net/senticcomputing.pdf) emotion strength is determined by Gaussian function
 G(x) = -1*e^((-x^2)/(2*σ^2)):